Stefanie R. Ellison, M.D., FACEP

 Residency - Truman Medical Center / University of Missouri - Kansas City

 ABEM Diplomate - 2001/2011

 Meet Stefanie Ellison

-Dr. Ellison stays busy at home with her husband, 3 daughters, and their dog, Sonny.
-Her interests include anything her girls enjoy with attempts to exercise, golf, and garden in between.
+Dr. Ellison stays busy at home with her husband, 3 active daughters, and their dogs, Sonny and Steve.
+Her interests include: travel, yoga, paddleboarding, hiking, golf, and gardening.